Zelene, Kharkiv Raion

 Zelene (Зелене; Зелёное) is a village in Kharkiv Raion (district) in Kharkiv Oblast of eastern Ukraine, located 31.60 km northeast of Kharkiv city.
 It belongs to Lyptsi rural hromada, one of the hromadas of Ukraine.

 History

 Zelene was founded in 1725 as a frontier settlement of the expanding Russian Empire.

 Russo-Ukrainian War

 During the initial eastern campaign of the 2022 Russian invasion of Ukraine, the village was occupied by Russia on or shortly after the first day of the conflict.
 It was subsequently retaken by Ukrainian forces later that year during its 2022 Kharkiv counteroffensive.

 Zelene was once again captured by Russian forces on 13 May 2024 during the 2024 Kharkiv offensive.

 On May 14, DeepState confirmed the village to be under Ukrainian control.
+On 15 September, Ukrainian forces retreated to the outside of the village to establish better defensive positions.

-On 15 September Ukrainian forces retreated to the outside of the village to establish better defensive positions.
+The Russian defense ministry claimed on 1 February 2026 that Russian forces took the towns of Zelene and Sukhetske, northeast of Rodynske.

 Demographics

 As of the 2001 Ukrainian census, the settlement had 71 inhabitants, whose native languages were 50.68% Ukrainian and 49.32% Russian.